-Censorship, intimidation, and threats...
-President Daniel Ortega’s re-election in November 2016 for a third consecutive term was accompanied by mistreatment of Nicaraguan journalists, especially those with independent or opposition media outlets.
-Journalism as a whole is stigmatized and journalists are often the targets of harassment campaigns, arbitrary arrests, and death threats.
+Censorship, intimidation and threats...
+President Daniel Ortega’s reelection in November 2016 for a third consecutive term was accompanied by mistreatment of Nicaraguan journalists, especially those with independent or opposition media outlets.
+Journalism as a whole is stigmatized, and journalists are often the targets of harassment campaigns, arbitrary arrest and death threats.
 At demonstrations, reporters are treated as participants and are often physically attacked.
 Nicaragua’s constitution tolerates only “constructive” criticism – a vague concept that allows the government to censor and restrict freedom of information.

 92 in 2017